nicm42/100-days-of-code/log2.md

 Thoughts: Despite using Pixel Perfect extension to get it the same as the design, when I upload the solution screenshot shows it at a completely different size.
 No idea why.

 Link to work: https://github.com/nicm42/single-price-grid-component

+Day 90: 11th May 2020
+Progress: Started Wes Bos's CSS Grid course

+Thoughts: I keep thinking I understand CSS Grid and then finding that I don't when I come to use it.
+So it's good that this course is starting from the basics.

+Link to work: None